hmrc/eori-common-component-frontend/HOWTOADDSERVICE.md

 Add definitions for the new service to the `eori-common-component-frontend.yaml` configuration file for *each* environment.

 ## Step 1
 Decide on a unique key for the new service.
 This unique key forms part of the url to access the new service - usually an abbreviation of the service name in lower-case.

+**Note:  The key `eori` is reserved and cannot be used.**

 ## Step 2
 Add to the list of services by appending a comma and the unique key to `services-config.list`, for example.